Gulf Breeze Recovery provides tips for helping someone who is addicted.

-It is important to recognize that sometimes your attempts to rescue them or prevent them from experiencing the consequences of their addiction can hurt more than it helps.
+It’s important to recognize that sometimes your attempts to rescue them or prevent them from experiencing the consequences of their addiction can hurt more than it helps.
 Developing strong boundaries can be both incredibly tough and, ultimately, incredibly helpful.
-It is important to let your loved one know clearly what your boundaries are and to maintain them.
+It’s important to let your loved one know clearly what your boundaries are and to maintain them.

 Giving financial assistance makes it easier for someone who is struggling to feed their addiction.
 Even when they might insist that they need money for rent, gas, or even food, most likely the money will go toward their substance of choice.
 So, if you tell them that your financial support is over, find the strength to stand by that position.

-An intervention with your loved one usually works best when you have support from as many of the important people in his or her life as possible.
+At some some point, an intervention with your loved one may become necessary.
+It usually works best when you have support from as many of the important people in his or her life as possible.
 Having everyone together in an effort to encourage treatment ensures that boundaries can be set and upheld by a united front.
 It hinders the person’s ability to play one party against the other.
 Have treatment options available and be ready with answers to the objections you will probably hear.

 - What is your life worth?